shibbirtanvin/DLContract/README.md

 By default *motivExample.py* will be executed and *data normalization contract* will be shown as contract violation error.

-4. To execute the motivating example buggy and correct programs execute following commands in the terminal:
+4. To execute the motivating example buggy and correct programs execute the following commands in the terminal:

 ```
 source venv/bin/activate